Christmas Candy Cane Macarons (Vegan)

 Want more vegan Christmas recipes?
 Try these:

-How to make candy cane macarons
+How to make vegan Christmas macarons

 I would highly recommend using a scale for this recipe as it’s very important that everything is measured accurately.

 This recipe also requires a bit of preparation.
-You will need to reduce your aqua faba the night before you want to make the macarons.
+You will need to reduce your aqua faba the night before you want to make the peppermint macarons.

 In case you don’t know, aqua faba is the liquid that comes from canned chickpeas.